 ‘The course is fantastic.
 I knew nothing about piano and keyboard, and now I am excited to continue and feel comfortable and confident in what I’ve learned thus far.’

 Click on the tabs for information.

-Taking place in Walton New School of Music’s Digital Piano Lab and designed for absolute beginners, the Summer version of our Introducing Piano/Keyboard for Adults course encourages the development of each student’s abilities in an atmosphere of relaxed concentration.
+Taking place in Walton New School of Music’s Digital Piano Lab and designed for absolute beginners, this Summer version of our Introducing Piano/Keyboard for Adults course encourages the development of each student’s abilities in an atmosphere of relaxed concentration.
 Students learn the fundamentals of keyboard technique – as well as basic music theory, sight-reading and chordal accompaniment – while progressing through a varied and interesting repertoire that ranges from classical to pop.
 Headphones allow students to hear themselves play without hearing the rest of the class and enable the teacher to work individually with each student.
 Alternatively, students can learn to sight read and play together without headphones in an ensemble setting.

 Participating students will need to have an acoustic or digital piano to practice at home, and will also need to purchase The Classic Piano Course, Book I, by Carol Barratt (available from Waltons or any good music shop) before the course begins.

 This course covers Stage 1 of the New School’s ten-stage system of student progress and assessment, which culminates in a teaching or performing qualification (Stage 10) should the student progress that far.
 Participants who successfully complete the course can be issued with a certificate of completion of Stage 1.
 If you are taking the course, please let the school office know if you would like this certificate.
 See About Our Stage System for more information.